-October 10th, 2019 is World Mental Health Day.
-This year WMH Day is dedicated to highlighting the issues connecting mental health and suicide, accompanied by the grim strapline ‘Every 40 seconds, someone loses their life to suicide’.
+October 10th, 2019 was World Mental Health Day.
+This year WMH Day was dedicated to highlighting the issues connecting mental health and suicide, accompanied by the grim strapline ‘Every 40 seconds, someone loses their life to suicide’.

 Mental health is a very fragile thing.
 Unfortunately, it has also long been a taboo subject, rarely spoken of in public, and even more rarely by men.

 Thankfully, times and the stigma attached to mental health issues are changing.
 Plus, treatment of depression and general mental health issues have improved greatly.